 To seal the tops of the farm table and chairs, I allowed the wax to fully cure before applying the top coat.
-Because Dixie Belle’s waxes are water based, they can be used in the fashion with a water based top coat.
+Because Dixie Belle’s waxes are water-based, they can be used in fashion with a water-based top coat.
 The one thing you must remember is that you need to allow the wax to fully cure before applying the top coat.
 Applying the top coat before the wax is fully cured and dry will result in the color being pulled away.

 Preparation Before Painting